LenneDalben/StardewValleyModsGPL/[CP] Trick or Treat Event!/README.md

 # (CP) Trick or Treat Event

-This mod is in development.
 In a role reversal, the kids are the ones giving candy to the adults for trick or treat!

-Includes a randomized treat for the player and people talking about the event after!
+It's a short event including a randomized treat for the player and people talking about the event after!

 ||Background||